 Approval of the proposed TPM would not directly result in population growth.
-Future development of Parcel 2 per the GI zoning designation may create jobs but would not result in population growth in the County.
-Assuming future development is consistent with the GI zoning, related emissions have been anticipated in the Butte County General Plan 2030.
-Based in part on the size of proposed Parcel 2, it is possible that future development would exceed the screening criteria referenced above.
-If a development application is submitted, Butte County Development Services Department may at their discretion, require project specific air modeling to calculate emissions for comparison with applicable BCAQMD standards.
+Future development of Parcels 1 and 2 per the RR-5 zoning designation would not result in population growth in the County beyond what was anticipated in the General Plan.
+Further, residential development would not exceed the screening criteria in Table 1.3-3 above.
 The project is not anticipated to cause significant impacts to regional air quality or otherwise conflict with the basin's air quality management plan, provided that best management practices for the control of fugitive dust during construction activities are employed.
+A less than significant impact would occur under this threshold.